lagzya-dev/Oxide.Ext.Discord/Docs/DiscordLink.md

 Discord Link is a library provided by the Discord Extension.
 This library allows plugin to access a standardized API to get information about a players who have linked their steam and discord accounts.
 In order for Discord Link to work a plugin must be registered with Discord Link as the link plugin.
+When the Discord Link plugin is unloaded then DiscordLink will remove that plugin as the link plugin.

 ## Getting Started